merinnnn/homelab/journey.md

 After doing so, I reset the tp-link extender settings.

 After doing that I was finally able to connect to proxmox through the web app without any issue.

+# Session 2

+After setting up proxmox I wanted to create a VM dedicated for `Wireguard`.
+I initialised on with the following specs:
+  - Debian 12.9.0
+  - 1 core CPU
+  - 512mb RAM
+  - 10gb storage

+I kept the resources extremely low since there won't be much traffic in the vpn server and I prefer saving the resources for other VMs.
+First issue arised when setting up debian, for some reason `/etc/resolv.conf` didn't have `nameserver 1.1.1.1` and `nameserver 8.8.8.8`, making it impossible connecting to the dns servers.
+This interfered with the debian installation and also blocked me from accessing web pages afterward.

+Even after modifying `/etc/resolv.conf`, it kept removing cloudflare and google dns servers for some reason.
+To fix that I re-added them and ran `sudo chattr +i /etc/resolv.conf` to prevent it to be overwritten (**not sure if it's the best practice, might need to look more into it**)

+After finishing setting up debian, I started setting up wireguard.
+The workflow was pretty straightforward:
+  - apt update && apt upgrade -y
+  - apt install wireguard -y
+  - wg genkey | tee /etc/wireguard/privatekey | wg pubkey > /etc/wireguard/publickey
+  - cat /etc/wireguard/privatekey # Save it somewhere
+  - cat /etc/wireguard/publickey # Save it somewhere
+  - nano /etc/wireguard/wg0.conf # Type the folloing inside
+      ` [Interface]
+        PrivateKey = <PRIVATE_KEY>
+        Address = 10.0.0.1/24
+        ListenPort = 51820
+        SaveConfig = true
+        [Peer]
+        PublicKey = <CLIENT_PUBLIC_KEY>
+        AllowedIPs = 10.0.0.2/32
+        `

+This part worked smoothly, but going to the next command, sysctl was not installed and I had to configure it.
+I installed sysctl by installing procps but for some reason `/usr/sbin` was not included to PATH, making it impossible to locate the package.
+To fix it and continue with wireguard installation I ran:
+  - apt install procps -y
+  - echo 'export PATH=$PATH:/usr/sbin' >> ~/.bashrc
+  - source ~/.bashrc # To add /usr/sbin to PATH
+  - sysctl --version
+  - sysctl net.ipv4.ip_forward
+  - nano /etc/sysctl.conf # Type the following inside
+         `net.ipv4.ip_forward=1`
+  - sysctl -p